 Christoffer Sundqvist director/clarinet

-This performance will last 2 hours including a 20 minute interval
+This performance will run for approximately 2 hours, including a 20-minute interval

 For this event, tickets booked in advance are offered on a "pay what you wish" basis.
 In addition to a Standard price, we offer the option of paying A Little Extra for those who would like to contribute a little more, as well as the option of paying A Little Less.
 Read more about the change here.